 The Derek Williams Trust was established in 1992.
 Prior to his death in 1984, Williams had provided that his art collection and personal fortune be used for charitable purposes, empowering his Trustees to either transfer his Estate to Amgueddfa Cymru – National Museum of Wales, or similar organisation which would fulfil the objects which he intended to benefit.
 The Derek Williams Trust was thus established as a separate charity, independent of national bodies.

-During 1993 a long-term agreement was entered into with NMW in the formation of The Derek Williams Committee, charged with the enhancement of both the Museum’s and the Trust’s own individual Collections of Post 19th Century Works of Fine Art.
-This Committee meets at least twice a year to discuss collecting targets and Policy.
+A long-term agreement was entered into with Amgueddfa Cymru in 1993, in the formation of The Derek Williams Committee.
+The committee was charged with the enhancement of both the museum and the Trust’s collections of post-1900 fine art, and meets at least twice a year.

-The public display of the Trust’s individual Collection occurs mainly at NMW but is not confined to those premises.
-Within the past six years the Trust has also committed substantial assistance to the Museum in the refurbishment of the West Wing Galleries at Cathays Park, where curation of the Collection is undertaken at the Museum, through the Derek Williams Curator.
+The public display of the Trust’s individual Collection occurs mainly at Amgueddfa Cymru but it is not confined there.
+The Trust also committed substantial assistance to Amgueddfa Cymru in the refurbishment of the West Wing Galleries at Cathays Park, where curation of the Collection is undertaken at the Museum, through the Derek Williams Curator.